Personal Enrichment Classes at MCC

 https://www.ed2go.com/mcc/online-courses/instant-italian/

-This introductory course is intended for those with little knowledge of the language.
+Introduction to Spanish is an interactive, fun class intended for those with little knowledge of the language.
+Students continue their study of Spanish by expanding their knowledge.
 Its aim is to present new vocabulary, grammar, and to develop the speaking, listening, reading, and writing skills necessary for basic communication and comprehension.
-You will have the opportunity to practice and apply what you learn in conversation and enjoy getting to know your fellow classmates while doing so.
+Students will have the opportunity to practice and apply what they learn in conversation and enjoy getting to know their fellow classmates while doing so.
 Communicative class activities will include pair and group work, interviews and role-playing.
 Customs and culture are also presented.
-(12 hours) Enroll by January 20, 2026. $259
+This course is the continuation of the first section and new students with a little bit of Spanish experience the desire to learn are welcome.
+(11 hours) $269

 5:30pm - 6:30pm